 The selection process is coordinated through Alexander High School.
 A committee comprised of the principal, two guidance counselors, and faculty members reviews applications, selects recipients, and informs the Community Foundation.

 The application process is coordinated by the Alexander High School Guidance Office, where application instructions are also available.

 Award Announcement and Payment

-The Community Foundation mails a letter with instructions for claiming the award to the high school for presentation to the recipient.
-Mrs. Turner or her designee presents the awards during the awards or commencement ceremony.
-Payment is mailed to the school for the recipient’s account after completion of the Fall semester once required documentation is received .
+The Community Foundation mails a certificate to the high school for presentation to the recipient and mails a letter with instructions for claiming the award to the recipient Mrs. Turner or her designee presents the awards during the awards or commencement ceremony.
+Payment is mailed to the school for the recipient's account after completion of the Fall semester once required documentation is received .